Modeling spatial tail dependence with Cauchy convolution processes

 \baselineskip=28pt 5mm

 \baselineskip=12pt 10mm

 \baselineskip=17pt 10mm \centerline{\today} 15mm

-{We study the class of models for spatial data obtained from Cauchy convolution processes based on different types of kernel functions.
-We show that the resulting spatial processes have some appealing tail dependence properties, such as tail dependence at short distances and independence at long distances with suitable kernel functions.
-We derive the extreme-value limits of these processes, study their smoothness properties, and consider some interesting special cases, including Marshall--Olkin and H\"usler--Reiss processes.
-We further consider mixtures between such Cauchy processes and Gaussian processes, in order to have a separate control over the bulk and the tail dependence behaviors.
-Our proposed approach for estimating model parameters relies on matching model-based and empirical summary statistics, while the corresponding extreme-value limit models may be fitted using a pairwise likelihood approach.
-We show with a simulation study that our proposed inference approach yields accurate estimates.
-Moreover, the proposed class of models allows for a wide range of flexible dependence structures, and we demonstrate our new methodology by application to a temperature dataset.
-Our results indicate that our proposed model provides a very good fit to the data, and that it captures both the bulk and the tail dependence structures accurately.}
+We study the class of dependence models for spatial data obtained from Cauchy convolution processes based on different types of kernel functions.
+We show that the resulting spatial processes have appealing tail dependence properties, such as tail dependence at short distances and independence at long distances with suitable kernel functions.
+We derive the extreme-value limits of these processes, study their smoothness properties, and detail some interesting special cases.
+To get higher flexibility at sub-asymptotic levels and separately control the bulk and the tail dependence properties, we further propose spatial models constructed by mixing a Cauchy convolution process with a Gaussian process.
+We demonstrate that this framework indeed provides a rich class of models for the joint modeling of the bulk and the tail behaviors.
+Our proposed inference approach relies on matching model-based and empirical summary statistics, and an extensive simulation study shows that it yields accurate estimates.
+We demonstrate our new methodology by application to a temperature dataset measured at 97 monitoring stations in the state of Oklahoma, US.
+Our results indicate that our proposed model provides a very good fit to the data, and that it captures both the bulk and the tail dependence structures accurately.

 \baselineskip=14pt

 {\bf Keywords:} Copula; Extreme-value model; Kernel convolution process; Short-range spatial dependence; Spatial process; Tail dependence

 \pagenumbering{arabic} \baselineskip=25pt